 Contact our Newport Beach Plastic Surgeon

-Please contact Dr. Richard Lee using the form on this page or call 949-548-9312 today to schedule your free consultation.
+Please contact Dr. Richard Lee using the form on this page or call 949-548-9312 today to schedule your consultation.
 We serve patients in Newport Beach, Orange County, Los Angeles and the surrounding areas of California.